 How to get to Alcatraz from San Francisco

+The only way to get from San Francisco to Alcatraz is by ferry.
 A 15-minute ferry leaves from San Francisco’s Pier 33 every 20-30 minutes, starting from 8:45 am to 3:50 pm daily.
-Plan at least three hours to experience the entirety of the island.
-Reserve ferry tickets beforehand, as they may be sold out ahead of time.
+Plan at least three hours for your excursion around the island.

 Once you reach the island, you can learn Alcatraz’s fascinating history through posted signs and museum exhibits.
 The Cellhouse audio tour is very informative, and it’s a great way to learn more about historic site as you wind your way through the remnants of the prison halls.